-Working with a Criminal Lawyer While Representing Yourself
+Working With a Criminal Lawyer While Representing Yourself

-You may be able to find a lawyer willing to advise you as you represent yourself in a criminal case.
+It's conceivable that you'll find a lawyer willing to advise you as you represent yourself in a criminal case.

 It's not unheard of for a defendant considering self-representation to seek out an attorney willing to serve as a legal coach.
 The idea of a legal coach is to combine an attorney’s knowledge with the defendant’s time.
 Because a defendant pays only for the periodic use of the attorney’s time, the cost of a legal coach should be far less than turning a case over to a private attorney.